UBC-MDS/ds-toolbox/chapters/en/slides/module1/module1_01.md

 The books allow for code to be executed and for visualizations to be interacted with.

+Content for Jupter Book
-Content is written in Jupyter Notebooks and text files, using Markdown syntax.
+is written in Jupyter Notebooks and text files, using Markdown syntax.
+In this course,
-You have already seen some simple examples of using Markdown for text formatting
+we will go beyond the simple examples of using Markdown for text formatting and extend that syntax to involve more advanced features which are helpful when authoring a book or web page with Jupyter Book.

+Module 8 will introduce you to how to use Jupyter Book!

 ---